ICA-EGAD/RiC-CM/README.md

 - the **Foundations of Archival Description, RiC-FAD**.
 The latest official version of RiC-FAD is **RiC-FAD 1.0**, that was published on November 30, 2023.
 This version is available here: [https://github.com/ICA-EGAD/RiC-FAD](https://github.com/ICA-EGAD/RiC-FAD).
 - an **OWL ontology, RiC-O.**
 The latest official version of RiC-O is **RiC-O 1.0-beta**, that was published on November 14, 2023, and conforms to RiC-CM 1.0-beta.
-This public version is available here: [https://github.com/ICA-EGAD/RiC-O](https://github.com/ICA-EGAD/RiC-O). **RiC-O 1.0 will be released by mid December 2023.**
+This public version is available here: [https://github.com/ICA-EGAD/RiC-O](https://github.com/ICA-EGAD/RiC-O). **RiC-O 1.0 will be released in mid-December 2023.**